input-output-hk/haskell.nix/docs/motivation.md

 compiler for the host platform (GHC cross-compiler targeting Windows in our example).

-By design `haskell.nix` reuses configuration files from other tools and convert them into `nix` expressions:
+By design `haskell.nix` reuses configuration files from other tools and converts them into `nix` expressions:
 - `.cabal` files
 - `Stack`'s `stack.yaml`